Itera/api-testing-2022/README.md

 # Tasks:

-### 1. Create a get enpoint to get a list of availble items
+### 1. Create a get endpoint to get a list of availble items
- List of items example:
+ Example of a list of items:

     ITEMS = [
         {'id': 0, 'name': 'Bannana'},
         {'id': 1, 'name': 'Apple'},
     ]

-Code example:
+Example code for a get endpoint:

     @app.get('/kiosk/items')
     def get_items():
         return jsonify(ITEMS)

 ### 2. Create a cart POST api to add an item to you shopping cart

 You will need to create a cart of some kind, a simple array of items:

     {